-Ark can be implemented on Bitcoin with no consensus changes required, but it will support a larger number of users—making it much more fee efficient—if a covenant feature is added to Bitcoin.
+Ark can be implemented on Bitcoin without requiring consensus changes, but would support significantly more users—and achieve greater fee efficiency—if covenant features like OP_CHECKTEMPLATEVERIFY were added to Bitcoin.

 Primary code and documentation